O-L783/Python-BASICS/README.md

 # Python-BASICS
-Learning the basics of python
+I'm learning the basics of python